Corby & Baily

 Tom Corby (born 1966) and Gavin Baily (1970) are two London based artists who work collaboratively using public domain data, climate models, satellite imagery and the Internet.
 Recent work has focused on climate change and its relationship to technology and has involved collaborations with scientists working at the British Antarctic Survey.
 Corby and Baily are founder members (along with Jonathan Mackenzie) of the Atmospheric Research Collective, an experimental artist group which works in collaboration with climate scientists.
-For an overview of recent works see "An interview with artist and writer Tom Corb y".
+For an overview of recent works see "An interview with artist and writer Tom Corby".

 Tom Corby is an artist and former Professor of art at Central Saint Martins, University of the Arts.
 Gavin Baily is an artist and software developer.

 Awards

 Their work has won a number of awards including: nomination for the File Prix Lux and the File Electronic Language Festival 2010; the jury nominated award at the 10th Japan Media Arts Festival in 2007; honorary mentions at the Prix Ars Electronica 2006 and 2000; honorary mention: "The Post-Cagian Interactive", "Art on the Net" The Machida City Museum of Graphic Arts, Tokyo and the main festival prize COMTEC ART 1999.
 In 2000 they were nominated for the "International Media Art Award 2000", at Zentrum fur Kunst und Medientechnologie (ZKM) in Karlsruhe, Germany and were artists in residence at the ICA London 1998.